turtl/www/views/pages/pricing.md

     <h1>Plans and pricing</h1>
     <p>
-        Pricing covers data storage on our servers, which is how Turtl keeps your data synced between your devices.
+        Pricing covers data storage on our servers, which is how Turtl keeps your data synced between your devices.<br>
+        Keep in mind you are free to
+        <a href="/docs/server/running">run your own Turtl server</a> if you need
+        more control (or are pinching pennies).
     </p>

     <!--